eudk/awesome-ai-tools/README.md

 ______________________________________________________________________________

 ## 🛠️ Consumer AI Hardware
+**Make you're own research as some hardware on this list has recieved very mixed reviews**
 - **NVIDIA GPUs** - Consumer-grade GPUs such as the GeForce series, suitable for AI research, gaming, and deep learning projects, widely available for personal purchase.
 - **Google Coral USB Accelerator** - Designed for edge AI applications, this device brings Google's TPU technology to the USB form factor, making it compatible with Raspberry Pi and other single-board computers for fast, local inference.
 - **Intel Neural Compute Stick 2** - A plug-and-play USB device that accelerates deep learning inference on edge devices, compatible with a wide range of development kits and platforms.